Ambitious six-month study exploring how marine life helps the ocean store carbon

 The fieldwork and programme seek to address three critical climate relevant challenges.
 The project of Professor Stephanie Henson from NOC is gaining a better understanding of how climate change will affect the rate at which the marine ecosystem releases carbon dioxide by using organic carbon as a source of energy, in a process called respiration.
 In addition to using advanced cameras and robots to examine how carbon in dead organisms is consumed as it sinks, Stephanie and her team have deployed a new piece of equipment that acts like a freely drifting mini laboratory, which is quantifying the rate at which organic material is being respired in situ.

-Scientists onboard the RRS Discovery
+Scientists on RRS Discovery

 Led by Professor Mark Moore from the University of Southampton, another project is exploring primary production, the process by which carbon is removed from the surface of the ocean and transformed into organic matter.
 Primary production supports virtually all life in the sea.
 By combining elegant experiments that were conducted on board RRS Discovery with observations made by a fleet of robots and drifting floats throughout the year, Mark and his team are examining the relative importance of the availability of light and nutrients, as well as consumption by larger organisms, in controlling this key process.

-Fieldwork led by Professor Alex Poulton from The Lyell Centre at Heriot-Watt University is gaining a better understanding of how specific organisms, called coccolithophores, which build intricate ‘shells’ through a process called calcification, can affect the ability of seawater to absorb carbon dioxide from the atmosphere.
+Fieldwork led by Professor Alex Poulton from The Lyell Centre at Heriot-Watt University is gaining a better understanding of how specific organisms, called coccolithophores, which build intricate "shells" through a process called calcification, can affect the ability of seawater to absorb carbon dioxide from the atmosphere.
 To do this, Alex and the team have undertaken novel measurements and experiments at sea, using an innovative suite of new sensors on the ship, on ocean robots and on satellites to look at how viral infection and consumption by small animals influence coccolithophore “blooms”, often referred to as “white waters” or “white tides” by sailors.

 During the Spring expedition, the team encountered a massive bloom of coccolithophores in the far northeast of the Atlantic.
 The current bloom in the Iceland Basin to the South of Iceland is roughly the size of Scotland.